Top 10 In-Memory Computing experts to follow

 Dr. Paul Messina: Formerly the Director of the U.S. Exascale Computing Project, Dr. Messina has overseen collaborative efforts to accelerate the delivery of a capable exascale computing ecosystem.

-Dr. Michela Taufer: A professor at the University of Tennessee, Taufer’s work in HPC, cloud computing, and big data has contributed to shaping scalable algorithms and methodologies suitable for exascale .
+Dr. Michela Taufer: A professor at the University of Tennessee, Taufer’s work in HPC, cloud computing, and big data has contributed to shaping scalable algorithms and methodologies suitable for exascale challenges.

-Dr. Horst Simon: As the Deputy Director of Lawrence Berkeley National Laboratory, Simon’s vision and in computational research have advanced the of challenges and in the journey to exascale.
+Dr. Horst Simon: As the Deputy Director of Lawrence Berkeley National Laboratory, Simon’s vision and leadership in computational research have advanced the understanding of challenges and solutions in the journey to exascale.

 You are enjoying this content on Ian Khan's Blog.
 Ian Khan, AI Futurist and technology Expert, has been featured on CNN, Fox, BBC, Bloomberg, Forbes, Fast Company and many other global platforms.
 Ian is the author of the upcoming AI book "Quick Guide to Prompt Engineering," an explainer to how to get started with GenerativeAI Platforms, including ChatGPT and use them in your business.
 One of the most prominent Artificial Intelligence and emerging technology educators today, Ian, is on a mission of helping understand how to lead in the era of AI.
 Khan works with Top Tier organizations, associations, governments, think tanks and private and public sector entities to help with future leadership.
 Ian also created the Future Readiness Score, a KPI that is used to measure how future-ready your organization is.
 Subscribe to Ians Top Trends Newsletter Here